 The tables below set out the rates of WHT applicable to the most common payments of dividends, interest, and royalties under UK domestic law where such a liability arises and the reduced rates that may be available under an applicable DTT.
 Please refer to specific treaties to ensure the values are up-to-date and ensure you have considered the potential impact of the Multilateral Instrument (MLI).
 The MLI came into force in the United Kingdom on 1 October 2018.
 The MLI will have a fundamental impact on how taxpayers access any DTT that both contracting states have opted to be covered by the MLI, subject to the options and reservations both have made in relation to a range of matters (including the date on which it will take effect for particular taxes).

-Note that, following Brexit and the end of the transition exit period on 31 December 2021, payments of interest, royalties and dividends to UK companies ceased to qualify for relief under the Interest and Royalties Directive (IRD) and the Parent-Subsidiary Directive (PSD) respectively from 1 January 2021.
-The UK had incorporated the IRD into domestic law in a way that did not rely on the UK being a member of the EU to continue to be effective, so UK companies initially continued to be able to pay interest and royalties without deducting WHT in circumstances where the IRD would have applied.
+Note that following Brexit and the end of the transition exit period on 31 December 2021, payments of interest, royalties, and dividends to UK companies ceased to qualify for relief under the Interest and Royalties Directive (IRD) and the Parent-Subsidiary Directive (PSD), respectively, from 1 January 2021.
+The United Kingdom had incorporated the IRD into domestic law in a way that did not rely on the UK being a member of the European Union to continue to be effective, so UK companies initially continued to be able to pay interest and royalties without deducting WHT in circumstances where the IRD would have applied.
 However, that UK legislation was repealed with effect from 1 June 2021 (or 3 March where anti-abuse measures apply).
-From that date, payments of interest and royalties by UK companies to associated companies resident in the EU are subject to WHT unless relief is available under the applicable double tax treaty (and subject to the conditions and limitations of that treaty).
-The UK does not impose WHT on dividend payments, so the loss of the PSD does not impact the WHT on dividend payments made by UK companies.
+From that date, payments of interest and royalties by UK companies to associated companies resident in the European Union are subject to WHT unless relief is available under the applicable DTT (and subject to the conditions and limitations of that treaty).
+The United Kingdom does not impose WHT on dividend payments, so the loss of the PSD does not impact the WHT on dividend payments made by UK companies.

 |Resident recipient||WHT (%)|